linkedin/venice/docs/dev_guide/doc_guide.md

 # Documentation Guideline

 We prefer simplicity and currently use GitHub page to host Venice documentation.
-Those documentation will be built automatically by GitHub pipelines in the `master` branch.
+Those documentation will be built automatically by GitHub pipelines in the `main` branch.

 ## Hierarchy